 While the free trial lets you access most of the platform’s features, you can’t actually sell products until you become a paid subscriber.

 So opt for a Shopify plan that suits your budget and needs to get started.

 For example, you can start with the $29/month plan if you just want basic store functionality.
 This is a suitable option for first-time-sellers.
 Advanced features like abandoned cart recovery require you to pay for the $79/month plan.

-There’s no need to worry as Shopify allows you to upgrade at your will, which means you can scale the functionality of your website as your business grows.
+There’s no need to worry as Shopify allows you to upgrade, which means you can scale the functionality of your website as your business grows.